-- (1) Each category of solid waste containers should be clearly separated from each other with at least three feet between each curbside cart.
-For example, the recyclables and compostable containers should be separated from the automated refuse carts by at least three feet. - Whenever possible, the automated refuse, recycling and compost carts must be properly placed at the curb on collection day to maximize automated collection efficiencies, with the serial number facing the street, and allowing three feet between carts and any other obstacles, such as utility poles, trees, vehicles, other collection containers, etc. Carts should not be placed for collection beneath tree branches, wires or overhangs lower than 15 feet.
+- (1) Each category of solid waste containers should be clearly separated from each other with at least three feet between each curbside cart. - (2) Whenever possible, the automated refuse, recycling and compost carts must be properly placed at the curb on collection day to maximize automated collection efficiencies, with the serial number facing the street, and allowing three feet between carts and any other obstacles, such as utility poles, trees, vehicles, other collection containers, etc. Carts should not be placed for collection beneath tree branches, wires or overhangs lower than 15 feet.
 Acceptable variations are to park the cart in the driveway near the street or on the extension, next to the curb.
-In certain situations the City Administrator or his/her designee may specify exact collection location for carts.
+In certain situations the City Administrator or his/her designee may specify exact collection location for carts. - (3) For residential dwellings and other locations served by an alley, the point of collection may be adjacent to the alley or at the street if the city administrator determines that it is a preferable point for collection. - (4) Section R2:9 provides for variances on point of collection that are available for residential and commercial locations.

-- (3) For residential dwellings and other locations served by an alley, the point of collection may be adjacent to the alley or at the street if the city administrator determines that it is a preferable point for collection. - (4) Section R2:9 provides for variances on point of collection that are available for residential and commercial locations. - (5) Solid waste collection services for special events are available for a fee from the City on a pre-arranged, pre-paid, case-by-case basis.
+(5) Solid waste collection services for special events are available for a fee from the City on a pre-arranged, pre-paid, case-by-case basis.